Blockstream/satellite/README.md

 ## 3. LNB Power Supply

 Most LNBs require anywhere from 13 vdc to 30vdc to be injected on the coaxial port to power the LNB.
-As this is a common requirement, many power injectors exists for this purpose.
+As this is a common requirement, many power injectors exist for this purpose.

 Be sure to check the power requirement of your LNB and ensure that your power injector matches.